 Be My Neighbor Participant Information

-Some neighborly suggestions for WIPB’s fourth annual Be My Neighbor Day
+Some neighborly suggestions for WIPB’s fifth annual Be My Neighbor Day

 Here are some tips for organizations or groups interested in having a house (booth) in the neighborhood:

 - Be My Neighbor Day will focus on the importance of being a good neighbor.

 - Children will be invited to use a “neighborhood map” to visit all of the booths where our community’s great neighbors “live.”

 - We would love for the organizations at each booth to offer an activity (The Daniel target audience is 2-4, but many older watch and will be at the event as well).
 This activity should touch on the importance of being a good neighbor or giving back to your community.
 It can be artsy or academic.
 Whatever fits your group’s personality.
 It can relate to DANIEL TIGER’S NEIGHBORHOOD, but it’s certainly not required.
 If it can, in turn, help your organization or the people you serve, even better!
 (For example, kids could decorate placemats for the residents of a shelter or make bookmarks for early readers.)

 - If you want to familiarize yourself with Daniel and some of his catchy phrases (Ugga Mugga, anyone?), check out his website.
 (Some of the episodes would be a perfect fit for groups.
 For example, there is a neighborhood clean-up episode.)